Single-Board Nodes

 Each board links to it's recommended compatible OS.

-Advanced Settings is set to USB Boot.Use Etcher to flash the OS to your microSD card (or SSD, depending).
+Use to flash the OS to your microSD card (or SSD, depending).

 For Raspberry Pi, SSH is disabled by default.
-Enable by placing an empty file named

-in boot partition of the boot media.For Armbian boards, SSH is enabled by default.
+For Armbian boards, SSH is enabled by default.

 If you must use WiFi instead of a wired ethernet connection you can set up the connection inside your OS config utility after first boot.
-(Raspberry Pi -
+(Raspberry Pi - sudo raspi-config

-/ Armbian -armbian-config
+/ Armbian - armbian-config

 )